 - Water Activities in Whitefish (Summer)

 - Hiking in Whitefish Montana Big Sky Country (spring, summer, fall)

 - Become a Cowboy/Cowgirl for the Day (spring, summer, fall)

 - Play a Round of Golf in Whitefish, MT (spring, summer, fall)

 - More Whitefish Montana Hotels & Places to Stay in Whitefish

 With options to drive, fly or take a train, getting to Whitefish is really easy.

-If you’re coming from one of the surrounding states or Canadian provinces then driving would be a great option.
-Routes to Whitefish are incredibly scenic and having a car will give you the opportunity to really explore the areas around Glacier Country.
+If you’re coming from one of the surrounding states or Canadian provinces then a road trip would be a great option.
+Routes to Whitefish are incredibly scenic, especially in Northern Idaho, and having a car will give you the opportunity to really explore the areas around Glacier Country.
 The only caution would be in winter as the roads can get pretty treacherous.
 If traveling during the winter months be sure to check for severe weather conditions and road closures and have a good winterized vehicle.